The King David High School

 • Iceland’s geographic and tectonic setting provide for a fascinating mix of physical features, with powerful volcanoes buried beneath ice sheets and glaciers.
 Iceland’s physical geography also allows the country to have almost 100% of its energy to be from renewables, introducing pupils to the benefits (and costs) of these and their role in reducing climate change.
 The banking collapse of 2008-2011 had a huge negative impact on Iceland, but this led to the rise of the tourism industry and pupils will investigate the positives and negatives of this.

-Pupils will learn about the distribution of Iceland’s human and physical geography and their interconnections; Tectonic processes in Iceland; the 2010 eruption of Eyjafjallajökull; The fight to save Heimaey; the processes of weathering and glacial erosion; the formation of glacial landforms; how environmentally friendly Iceland’s energy is; the positives and negatives of tourism.
+• Pupils will learn about the distribution of Iceland’s human and physical geography and their interconnections; Tectonic processes in Iceland; the 2010 eruption of Eyjafjallajökull; The fight to save Heimaey; the processes of weathering and glacial erosion; the formation of glaciers & ice sheets; how environmentally friendly Iceland’s energy is; the formation of Gulfoss waterfall; the positives and negatives of tourism.

 Picture

-• China and India are the two most populous countries in the world, with their combined populations being over 1/3 of the global total.
-Both countries are rapidly developing and this is the focus of pupils’ studies at the start of Year 9.
+In Year 9 there is a focus on Asia.
+China and India are the two most populous countries in the world, with their combined populations being over 1/3 of the global total.
+Both countries are rapidly developing and this is the focus of pupils’ studies for the first 2 terms in Year 9.
 Pupils build on ideas first touched upon when studying the growth of Manchester in Year 7 and are introduced to concepts that are further developed when studying GCSE Geography.
+As a result, in part, of the development of these Asian superpowers, there are increasing concerns over global resource management and energy usage.
+In the final term of the year, pupils look at the global patterns, issues and sustainable solutions for these issues, building on ideas first touched upon when studying climate change in Year 8.

-• The Rise of China: Pupils will learn about China’s population distribution and reasons for this; different development indicators and a comparison of data for different countries; how and where China is changing; industrialisation, unrbanisation and globalisation; foreign direct investment and TNCs; the environmental impact of China’s energy production – the Three Gorges Dam; China’s one child policy.
+• Pupils will learn about China’s population distribution and reasons for this; different development indicators and a comparison of data for different countries; how and where China is changing; industrialisation, urbanisation and globalisation; foreign direct investment and TNCs; the environmental impact of China’s energy production – the Three Gorges Dam; China’s one child policy.

-• Going Boldly - India's Space Programme: Pupils will investigate India’s level of development and main development needs; the concepts of the multiplier effect and brain drain; weather satellites’ relationship with cyclone impacts; space spinoffs; a cost benefit analysis of India’s space program in relation to the country’s development.
+• Using India’s space programme as a focal point, pupils will investigate India’s level of development and main development needs; the concepts of the multiplier effect and brain drain; weather satellites’ relationship with cyclone impacts; space spinoffs; a cost benefit analysis of India’s space program in relation to the country’s development.

 KS4: GCSE Geography (Edexcel A)